nodejs/node/doc/api/async_hooks.md

 function init(id, type, triggerId, resource) { }

 // before() is called just before the resource's callback is called.
 It can be
-// called 0-N times for handles (e.g. TCPWrap), and should be called exactly 1
+// called 0-N times for handles (e.g. TCPWrap), and will be called exactly 1
 // time for requests (e.g. FSReqWrap).
 function before(id) { }

-// after() is called just after the resource's callback has finished.
+// after() is called just after the resource's callback has finished. function after(id) { }
-// This hook will not be called if an uncaught exception occurred. function after(id) { }

-// destroy() is called when an AsyncWrap instance is destroyed.
-In cases like
+// destroy() is called when an AsyncWrap instance is destroyed. function destroy(id) { }
-// HTTPParser where the resource is reused, or timers where the handle is only
-// a JS object, destroy() will be triggered manually soon after after() has
-// completed.
-function destroy(id) { }
 ```